tuub/theses-publisher-policies/policies.md

 Permitted

 #### Special requirements
-* Submitted articles (Preprint included in thesis): include note on date and status of submission/review
+* Submitted, unpublished articles -- preprint included in thesis → include note on date and status of submission/review
-* Accepted or published articles (Accepted manuscript included in thesis): include fixed statement "This version of the article may not completely replicate the final authoritative version published in [journal title] at [DOI].
+* Accepted or published articles -- accepted manuscript included in thesis → include fixed statement "This version of the article may not completely replicate the final authoritative version published in [journal title] at [DOI].
 It is not the version of record and is therefore not suitable for citation."

 #### Source
 [Usage guidelines for journal articles](https://www.hogrefe.com/us/resources/publishing-with-hogrefe/for-journals/usage-guidelines-for-journal-articles)